 But do all ChIP-validated antibodies really work in a CUT&RUN assay?
 In fact, we have found this not to be the case.
 Let's explore why.

-Why ChIP- or ChIP-seq-Validated Antibodies Might Not Work With CUT&RUN
+Will ChIP- or ChIP-seq-Validated Antibodies Work for CUT&RUN?

 Even though both ChIP and CUT&RUN assays are used to profile chromatin, there are significant differences between the methodologies that can impact antibody recognition.
 A summary of these differences is provided in Table 1.